Brazil in last-minute rush to be ready for World Cup

 The Sao Paulo stadium staged a weekend game to test its readiness but used about half the seating capacity and just a quarter of the temporary bleachers, some of which had not cleared safety checks.

 Pick-up and drop-off areas at the airport in Belo Horizonte have been redirected around a crane.
-Workers in orange jumpsuits mingle with travelers in the main concourse.
+Workers in orange jumpsuits mingle with travellers in the main concourse.

 In Manaus, passengers complain of the clouds of dust from the airport's ongoing expansion, while tractors are still working on new parking lots outside.